Western Deans' Agreement

 Students must meet all requirements as prescribed by the host university's regulations, deadlines, class capacities, and course prerequisites.

 At TRU, all on-campus graduate courses are eligible under this agreement.
-All online courses offered through Open Learning for the Masters of Business Administration and Masters of Education programs are not eligible to be covered under the Western Deans' Agreement.
+All distance delivery (online) graduate level courses are not eligible to be covered under the Western Deans' Agreement.

 Registration is possible in courses at both the graduate and undergraduate levels.
 To be eligible, courses must be an integral part of the applicant's graduate degree program.
 Fee waiver is not permitted for audit or non-credit courses.